-One of the main reasons people choose to put up with a hearing loss is because they don’t want to wear a hearing aid which they think will be noticeable and ugly.
+One of the main reasons people choose to put up with a hearing loss is because they don’t want to which they think will be noticeable and ugly.
 Ergonomic design and extremely thin tubing allows the aids to disappear behind the ear or completely in the canal and people often forget they are wearing them – until they hear the astonishing difference they make.
 Hearing aids also come in a range of different styles and colours to match a number of different fashion tastes.
-There are also such things are invisible hearing aids these days!
+There are also such things are these days!

 You may have heard a family member or a friend talk about having a bad experience with their hearing aids.
 Hearing aids can take some adjustment and perseverance in the early stages to ensure that they are tuned perfectly to your hearing levels.
-This is why it is so important to adjust your hearing aids with your hearing care professional after they have been fitted.
+This is why it is so important to with your hearing care professional after they have been fitted.

 Hearing aids are technologically advanced electronic devices, so the more features you require, the higher the price.
 However hearing aids start from as low as $1295 so you can find one that suits your lifestyle and budget.
 You may also be eligible for a rebate on your private health fund, and if you are on a Pension, you may be eligible for fully subsidised hearing aids under the Australian Governments Hearing Services Program.
 Find out more here.